pandrei/GSoC/proposal.md

 <br>
 ## Approach
 <br>
-<p align="justify"> The project will kick off with efford directing mostly towards isolating pure JS packages in their own context, other alternatives being researched concurently, but with less priority. </p>
+<p align="justify"> The project will kick off with effort directing mostly towards isolating pure JS packages in their own context, other alternatives being researched concurently, but with less priority. </p>

 ### Isolating pure JS packages in their own context
 <br>